georgekasiyandima/georgekasiyandima/README.md

 <h2>Let's build amazing things together!</h2>

-- 🔭 I’m currently working on a responsive recruitment website (personal project for my portfolio).
+- 🔭 I’m currently working on two web apps:i.Careers Solutions (personal website for my wife) and ii.
+SAZ (Sommelier Association of Zimbabwe).
 - 💬 Ask me about football and we be best buddies out of coding.😎
-- ⚡ Fun fact: I love History and Contemporary Philosophy
+- ⚡ Fun fact: I love History and Contemporary Philosophy.